-The profession spent weeks dissecting that book with us students, but there’s one chapter that is so apropos to our industry that I wanted to share it with you and it’s called…
+The professor spent weeks dissecting that book with us students, but there’s one chapter that is so apropos to in our industry that I wanted to share it with you.

 I’ve condensed it a lot but here is the gist of it: